 The beach is not particularly large, 200 yards long, yet there are 2 beach clubs with music playing all day.
 There are some pebbles on the beach, largely at the water’s edge and continuing into the sea.
-The beautiful colours of the water more than compensate and this is a great place for swimming.
+The beautiful colors of the water more than compensate and this is a great place for swimming.

 Santa Maria is a quieter option if you want to stay in the northern part of Paros.
 Arguably, Santa Maria has the best beach on the whole of Paros.
 However, with Parikia close to Parasporos, you are not far away from activities if you want them.

-If you are a family with small children, Aliki on the south coast of Paros is a place to look at closely.
-There is plenty of choice when it comes to accommodation.
+If you are a family with small children, Aliki on the southwest coast of Paros is a place to look at closely.
+There is plenty of choices when it comes to accommodation.

 There are 3 sandy beaches, and the village is quieter than places like Parikia and Naoussa.
 Windsurfers have begun to head to Aliki as one of the best places to enjoy their sport.

-Agios Nikolaos has beautiful shallow water ideal for youngsters, and it also has a playground.
+Agios Nikolaos has beautiful shallow water ideal for children, and it also has a playground.
 The third is Piso Aliki behind the pier.
 It is a mix of sand and pebbles with shallow water here as well.

 Traditional tavernas use only the best local produce to produce their dishes and the freshest of it all are the day’s catch.
-However, one of the local favourites is gouna which is mackerel that has been laid out in the sun to dry and octopus is treated the same way.
+However, one of the local favorites is gouna which is mackerel that has been laid out in the sun to dry and octopus is treated the same way.

-- You want to get close to typical Greek village life.
+Stay in Aliki if This is a family holiday; You do not want to stay in a busy place; You want to get close to typical Greek village life.

-This small island little more than a mile southwest of Paros is another alternative if you are really looking for a quiet holiday.
+This small island little more than a mile southwest of Paros is another alternative if you are really looking for a quiet holiday with beautiful beaches.
 There are 1,000 locals living permanently on Antiparos and nearby Saiagos.